Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnPlayerJoinByRid(rid)`

 ## `OnScriptEvent`

-### Description

-Called when a Script Event hash is received.
+`Called when a Script Event hash is received.`

 | Argument | Type  | Description            |
 | -------- | ----- | ---------------------- |